2007–08 FA Cup: Third round proper

 This round marks the first time Championship and Premier League (top-flight) teams play.
 Matches were played on the weekend of Saturday, 5 January 2008.
 The draw was made on 2 December 2007 at 15:15 GMT by Kevin Beattie and Sammy Nelson, adjudicated by Sir Trevor Brooking.

-Involved in the Third Round draw for the first time ever were Havant & Waterlooville and Chasetown.
-Chasetown are the lowest-ranked team ever to have reached this stage of the FA Cup.
-The draw itself produced few major ties, with the exception of Chelsea drawing their West London rivals, Queens Park Rangers, and Aston Villa drawing Manchester United as their Third Round opponents for the fourth time in seven seasons, and the second time in successive years.
+Involved in the third round draw for the first time ever were Havant & Waterlooville and Chasetown.
+Chasetown was the first eighth-tier team ever to reach this stage of the FA Cup.
+The draw itself produced few major ties, with the exception of Chelsea drawing their West London rivals, Queens Park Rangers, and Aston Villa drawing Manchester United as their third round opponents for the fourth time in seven seasons, and the second time in successive years.

 Fourth round proper

 The draw was held at 13:30 GMT on Monday, 7 January 2008.
 The event was hosted by Sir Trevor Brooking, with Alan Cork and John Aldridge making the draw.
-Fourth Round matches were played on the weekend of 26 January 2008.
-For the first time since 1957, there were no replays for the Fourth Round as all ties were settled at the first game.
+Fourth-round matches were played on the weekend of 26 January 2008.
+For the first time since 1957, there were no replays for the fourth round as all ties were settled at the first game.

-This was Havant & Waterlooville's first fourth round appearance.
+This was Havant & Waterlooville's first fourth-round appearance.
 They lost 5–2 to Liverpool at Anfield.
-After Havant's elimination, Bristol Rovers became the lowest ranked team left in the Cup.
-They play in League One with fellow Fifth Round qualifiers Huddersfield Town.
+After Havant's elimination, Bristol Rovers and Huddersfield Town became the lowest ranked teams left in the Cup.
+They competed in League One this season.

-The BBC's Match of the Day broadcast live matches from two stadia that it had never broadcast live matches before; from Field Mill, Mansfield for Mansfield Town's match with Middlesbrough and from the JJB Stadium, Wigan for Wigan's match with defending champions Chelsea.
+The BBC's Match of the Day broadcast live matches from two stadia that it had never broadcast live matches before; from Field Mill, Mansfield for Mansfield Town's match with Middlesbrough and from the JJB Stadium, Wigan for Wigan Athletic's match with defending champions Chelsea.